MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/index.md

 - **iOS simulator app packages can't be uploaded to Test**.
 Test requires a iOS device build (IPA) that our system can re-sign using our Development Provisioning files.
 - **Your test suite might need [extra time](time-outs.md) or a [server connection](server-connection.md)** to reliably pass tests in App Center.
 - **Test can't automate multiple apps, or system apps (browser, camera, and so on)**.
 This limitation is true even for testing frameworks that allow full system control locally.
-- **Only include DLLs required for your test suite itself, not the app being tested**.
-If you include DLLs used by the app being tested, you may observe unexpected behavior such as stalls or other strange symptoms.
+- **Don't include App DLLs in your Test suite**.
+App DLLs aren't neccessary because your app binary is provided to Test.
+If you include those DLLs anyways, it can cause unexpected behavior such as stalls or other strange symptoms.

 ## Common Documented Issues
 - [(Android) missing or corrupted screenshots](android-screenshots.md)